Mehak0268/uber_data_analysis/README.md

       <img alt="jupyter" width="26px"  src="https://img.icons8.com/color/48/000000/microsoft-excel-2019--v1.png">
     </code>
 </p>
+- Cleaned the data using Microsoft Excel
+- Performed exploratory data analysis using jupyter notebook and drove insights from the data.
+- Created an interactive Power BI Dashboard to visually represent the insights.

+## Insights
 From this data we come up with followinng insights
 1. Maximum number of Ubers were taken on "Friday".
 2. Almost 71.6% of ubers were taken for distances less than or equal to 10 Km.